-- 3. (1) This Law does not apply to a person on the sole ground that - - (a) he has voluntarily sought treatment for a mental illness, serious mental illness or mental impairment; or

-- (b) he is acutely intoxicated. - (2) For purposes of clarification it is declared that this Law shall apply to a person referred to in subsection (1) only if he is certified as having mental impairment or serious mental illness under this Law. - 4.
-The authority of a guardian over a patient takes precedence over the authority of any other person.
+- 3. (1) This Act does not apply to a person on the sole ground that - (a) that person has voluntarily sought treatment for a mental illness, serious mental illness or mental impairment; or - (b) that person is acutely intoxicated. - (2) For purposes of clarification it is declared that this Act shall apply to a person referred to in subsection (1) only if that person is certified as having mental impairment or serious mental illness under this Act.